-The deals with hefty amounts of data come with BT Sport app access as standard, meaning you can catch up on Premier League and Champions League games to your heart’s content.
+The deals with hefty amounts of data come with BT Sport app access, meaning you can catch up on Premier League and Champions League games on your smartphone.

-If you’ve got BT Broadband, you get £5 a month off.
+If you’ve got BT Broadband, you get £5 a month off your monthly broadband bill.
 And if you’re stumping up for BT Halo, BT’s ‘unbreakable broadband’ offer, you get double data.
 That’s certainly an enticement if you want to make a saving.

 However, the lack of rolling 30 day plans is a real miss.
 These were once the backbone of all SIM only plans and remain a winner for anyone who prefers flexibility from their smartphone deal.